 Intending to engage with different target strata and encourage the knowledge of a seemingly inaccessible world, Sinders, acting as designer, has also recently realised the exhibition Between systems and selves.
 Inside the venue were plexiglass sculptures that rendered malware and algorithms in plastic to make them more readable and palpable to human perception.

 Therefore, from the researcher’s practice, it appears worth taking a stand towards an increasingly global and broad-scale perspective within the platforms we are constantly immersed in by placing diverse content moderators.
 The online space has the potential to transmit care, fluidity, and integration not as fictitious features but as a founding value of its unfolding.
 Wires can therefore become vectors of inclusion and move away from being weapons of subjugation.

 I’ve read that your background has provided you with journalistic training.
-Do you think this approach is impartial, or does it somehow imply subjective vision is objectivity enough to trigger proactive awareness within a reality imbued with micro-stories and micro personal truths?
+Do you think this approach is impartial, or does it somehow imply subjective vision is objective enough to trigger proactive awareness within a reality imbued with micro-stories and micro-personal truths?

 What does it mean to be an activist?
 And how in your artistic practice is his business inclination agency shaped?

 It’s also an excellent question for me, as so much of my work is driven by research, activism, and art.
 So my current workflow is I start with research, then I move to activism, then I go to art, and some of that comes out of the fact that I am both a human rights researcher and an artist, but both of these domains are equally important to me.